koertstribos/snipandstitch/readme.md

 3. separate the gaze and pupil data into trials.
-Each trial should start and end with gaze position at roughly the same position on the screen. (e.g., a central fixation). for each trial, also get all relevant saccade events.
+Each trial should start and end with gaze position at roughly the same position on the screen. (e.g., a central fixation). for each trial, also get all relevant saccade events.Get the events ready for processing by constructing Event objects.
+These can be constructed by calling

-get the events ready for processing by constructing Event objects.
-These can be constructed by calling Event.Event(start, end)
+Event.Event(start, end)

     start:  start index of the event, relative to the corresponding trial